unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="protection-trigger"></a>
 ### 12. Protection Trigger

-> Certain state of affairs or environmental conditions that activate *Control Capabilities*.
+> A *Protection Trigger* corresponds to certain state of affairs or environmental conditions that activate *Control Capabilities*.

 In ArchiMate, a *Protection Trigger* is represented as an *Assessment* stereotyped with «ControlAssessment».